paypal/hera/docs/sharding.md

 *SQL Update to Shard Key*
 Updating of a shard key will initially work, but it will likely be in the wrong shard after the update.
 This is not detected by Hera.

+*Subquery*
+The cpp oracleworker rewrite mechanism is barely aware of subqueries.
+Please keep your WHERE conditions closer to the actual tables.

 Other Unsupported Operations
 * Queries by ROWID will not be supported – When you switch shards, the ROWID no longer applies.
 Sequences are not supported – This is not detected by Hera.
 Each separate shard of the DB would return its own sequence and might collide.